 One of the biggest headaches a pet owner can endure is a flea infestation.
 Once a small colony of these pests sets up shop on your cat, it can be a nightmare getting rid of them.
-Although there are expensive cremes and pet perscription medicines that promise to get rid of the infestations, some cats have sensitive skin or allergies that react strongly to these chemically based cremes.
-Fortunately, there are some home remedies you can use with your cat that utilize the natural flea-repelling properties of lemon juice.
+Although there are expensive creams and pet prescription medicines that promise to get rid of the infestation, some cats have sensitive skin or allergies that react strongly to these chemically based creams.
+Fortunately, there are some home remedies you can use that utilize the natural flea-repelling properties of lemon juice.